Black hole perturbation theory and gravitational self-force: Acknowledgements

 \section{Acknowledgements}

 AP is grateful to Jordan Moxon and Eanna Flanagan for numerous helpful discussions.
-BW thanks Andrew Spiers for independently checking several equations.
+BW thanks Andrew Spiers and Sam Dolan for independently checking several equations.
 AP also acknowledges the support of a Royal Society University Research Fellowship.